andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-three.md

 Forming the backbone of a successful software delivery are strong software developers.
 There is no substitute for this capability, and it comes first in our list of conditions for successful software delivery.
 Developers are at the center of executing a given initiative, and need to be capable of doing so.
 This does not mean we expect our developers to be _[10x Developers](https://softwareengineering.stackexchange.com/questions/179616/a-good-programmer-can-be-as-10x-times-more-productive-than-a-mediocre-one)_, _Rockstars_, or any other vaguely offensive archetype.
 What it does mean is that we expect the team to have a balance of skills that when wielded can solve the problems present in the delivery in efficient and effective ways.

 Strong software developers can reason about pragmatic solutions to difficult problems.
 They have many tools in their toolbelts, and have solved many problems with these tools over time.
-They truly understand what extensible, maintanable, testable solutions look like.
+They truly understand what extensible, maintainable, testable solutions look like.
 They can reason about how to wisely invest their efforts for greatest reward.

 Software development initiatives are accumulations of thousands of small decisions, and many of these decisions are made by the developers on the delivery team.
 A team of strong software developers can ensure that this accumulation forms a strong and resilient solution.
 In a team whose skills do not match the task at hand, the accumulation may end up being death by a thousand cuts.